| Several hours

 is me.
 This photo was taken several minutes after the NVA soldiers were

+killed.
 Also note the gear I have on.

 The pouch on my right, below the rifle stock, is a 1st aid kit which I